Jake Williams, Founder of Rendition Infosec

 [00:40:37] And- and I'm here to tell you [crosstalk 00:40:38]-

 [00:40:39] Jake: Yeah.
 Well- well, even if it works perfect, right, I- I always tell folks that...
 To come back and say, "Hey, first off, is that effective?
 Can you operationalise that data?"
 Right?

 Because if you can't, then you're spending a bunch of money to- to- to what?
 I mean, look, I'm going to bounce the attacker out of the network anyway once I'm convinced I- I've got them contained, right?

 [00:40:58] So- so when I see that those SSH attempts, those SMB attempts inside the networks, right?
 I know I've got an intrusion or- or at least I'm- I'm working on an incident response.

 As soon as I'm positive I can contain the attacker, doing a little bit of investigation, I'm going to bounce them out of my network.
 I don't need to wait for them to watch, or wait and watch, you know, days, hours, whatever of- of additional activity in this, you know, this virtual environment.

 [00:41:21] Because to your point, one, yeah, that's- that's tough.
 And, you know, there- there is a lot that can go wrong.

-But- but even when it ...
-Even when everything goes right, there are few organizations out there that can truly operationalize that level of data. [crosstalk 00:41:35]-
+But- but even when it...
+Even when everything goes right, there are few organisations out there that can truly operationalise that level of data. [crosstalk 00:41:35]-

 Every country was shifting into lockdown mode and work from home mode.